 Students seeking financial aid are required to apply every year using the Free Application for Federal Student Aid (FAFSA).
+Learn about recent changes to the FAFSA and view step-by-step FAFSA videos for help with the application.
 Although applying for financial aid is basically the same for all students, there are additional requirements and/or rules for different populations.
-View a video tutorial on the Simple Steps to the FAFSA.

 Beginning Fall 2013, students who are unable to prove they are legally present in the United States, may qualify for in-state tuition and may apply for some types of financial aid if all the eligibility criteria are met.